Let’s Simplify the RFID Conversation.

 Most companies already have what they need to start using RFID.

 Fast forward to today.
-You can install your own Wi-Fi, configure a smart thermostat, set up a home security system, and stream content from five different platforms - all before lunch.
+You can install your own Wi-Fi, configure a smart thermostat, set up a home security system, and stream content from five different platforms before lunch.
 Technology has become intuitive, accessible, and DIY-friendly.
-The mystery is gone.
-The tools are in our hands.

-While some companies get it, far too many mainstream businesses do not.
-Here it is, simply put for tracking products, assets, or people.
-You read a tag, the tag ID and location go to a database in real-time, and from there you automate your notifications, compliances, and reporting functions.
+Here it is, simply put.
+You read a tag, the tag ID timestamp and location go to a database in real-time, and from there you automate notifications, compliance, and reporting.
+That’s the foundation.

 The myth that RFID demands enterprise software, a super-expensive team of RF engineers, or multi-year contracts is just that - a myth.

-Today, most companies already have what they need: a WiFi network, a database (even a spreadsheet counts), and a few operational pain points that RFID can solve in weeks - not months or years.
+Today, most companies already have what they need: a Wi-Fi network, a database (even a spreadsheet counts), and a few operational pain points RFID can solve in weeks, not years.

-A Latin American company that imports flowers into the U.S. needed a solution for shipping and receiving compliances – and fast.
-It was just eight weeks before Mother’s Day.
-By adding RFID tags alongside their traditional barcodes and using a few handhelds to read large quantities of tags quickly, they established a handful of basic data collection points for the supply chain data required to solve their compliance reporting problems.
-All completed within that eight-week window.
+A Latin American company importing flowers into the U.S. needed a solution for shipping and receiving compliance, and fast.
+With just eight weeks before Mother’s Day, they added RFID tags beneath their barcodes and used handheld readers to capture large volumes of tags quickly.
+By establishing a handful of basic data collection points, they solved their compliance reporting challenge within that tight window.

 A manufacturer had no visibility into a critical component used in processing.
 Due to the lack of the component visibility, including where it came from and how long it had been in stock, there was no real quality control.
 By tagging the items and collecting time/date stamps with location, they created a real-time log of each item throughout production.